aarvillag/ih_datamadpt0420_project_m2/README.md

 # 3. ONE-LINER:
 #### With this project analysis the reader is going to get a very good idea about how the main features are impacting on price and the correlations between each others.
 You can visualize many charts in order to capture a large amount of data all at once in a clear and concise manner.
+#### Then we will do an statistics analysis to compare prices with a specific value and on the other hand, compare prices of subsets between each others.

 # 4. TECHNOLOGY STACK: